 There were cheaper mid-sized/micro components options during those days like Sony’s FH-7 or Technics’ Concise series but most of them used either plastic or sheet metal housing and did not look as elegant as Toshiba’s Aurex System 15 and 10.

-After 36 years, I am still amazed how this vintage hi-fi system can remain to look so beautiful and elegant than some of today’s latest digital audio decks and to sound so impressively– after I hooked up either one my FiiOhigh-resolution players, iPod Classic or, yes, a Sony DiscMan via the amp’s auxiliary input.
+After 36 years, I am still amazed how this vintage hi-fi system can remain to look so beautiful and elegant than some of today’s latest digital audio decks and to sound so impressively– after I hooked up either my FiiO(X2 and X3 Mark III) high-resolution audio players, the iPod Classic or, yes, a Sony DiscMan via the amp’s auxiliary input.

 While we don’t want our computer hardware to fail at all or even while still under its warranty period but its a fact of life that some of them do.